BostonBSD/financials/README.md

 gtk+-3.0 json-glib-1.0 glib-2.0 libcurl sqlite3 cmake

-Once these packages are installed, open a terminal to the project root directory. make a build directory:
+Once these packages are installed, open a terminal to the project root directory and make a build directory:

 mkdir build